How to Make a Duplicate Page in Webflow: Step-by-Step Guide 2026

 Want to test different versions of a landing page?
 Duplicating the original page makes it easy to make changes while keeping a fallback version.
 It’s also a great strategy for creating internal templates for future use.

-Step-by-Step Guide to Duplicating a Page in Webflow
+How to Duplicating a Pages in Webflow

 Now that you understand the benefits, let’s dive into how to make a duplicate page in Webflow, with clear instructions and tips for both beginners and experienced users.